Will God still love me even if I am a gay Christian?

 My secret Christian life

 I heard the gospel at 14 through my teacher and served in a Christian fellowship.
-Church activities distracted my homosexual tendencies for a time.
+Church activities distracted my same-sex attraction for a time.

 As an adult, my hidden desire for men eventually became a gay lifestyle, one sin at a time.
 I met strangers in parks and movie houses.
 Grindr and Tinder weren’t a thing yet.

 I served in church but would later have sex with someone.
 I could not help it.
 I taught Math, and before class begins, I shared a Bible verse to encourage students.

 I thought it was OK to mix my gay life with serving God, but there was guilt each time I chose sin over holiness.
 Eventually, I got tired and gave up going to church and sharing God’s words – Satan won this round.

 Seven years later, my friend invited me to Christ Commission Fellowship (CCF).
 During that time, I became tired of dating men, searching for Mr. Right, who I thought would make me happy and complete.
 I felt the door has been closing in on me.

 I met a Pastor in church, who said God can still work mightily in my rotten life if only I would surrender everything to Jesus.
 I joined a support group that listened to my struggles.
 They neither condemned nor judged who I was.
 God never gave up on me.

 → Sin disables if you don’t know Jesus